muhammadshaban89/learn-kubernetes/kubernetes-Volumes/hostPath.md

 * It allows a pod to access files or directories on the node where it’s running.
 * Useful for accessing system-level resources like logs, Docker sockets, or custom binaries.
 * Not portable across nodes unless all nodes have the same directory structure.
+* Best for: Trusted workloads, debugging, or when you need access to host-level resources.

 Example:
 --------